This quickstart shows you how to set up Firebase In-App Messaging and send your first message.

 Once you've launched your app on the testing device and you have its Firebase installation ID (FID), you can try out your Firebase In-App Messaging setup by sending a test message:

-- In the Firebase console, open In-App Messaging.
+- In the Firebase console, open the Messaging page.

 - Enter a Title for your first message.

 - Click Test on Device